avalanche123/inspector/README.md

   should be_kind_of(String)
 end

-Inspector.valid("create author request parameters") do should have_properties("name", "address")
+Inspector.valid("create order request parameters") do should have_properties("name", "address")

   property("name") do